 Video Game Perversity Potential spreads quite frequently.
 If your players have the right to customize something, and said something will be displayed online for everyone to see, Trolls will inevitably make it look like a penis or swastika and name it with whatever garden-variety swear or slur you can think of without fear of it coming back to bite them.

-- LEGO Adaptation Game: Several games limit the amount of colors for crotches, effectively making it impossible to go bottomless (it's still possible with an Amazing Technicolor Population).
+- LEGO Adaptation Game: Several games limit the amount of colors for the crotches of the custom characters, effectively making it impossible to go bottomless (it's still possible with an Amazing Technicolor Population).

 - In Animal Jam, if an animal attempts to perform the hopping animation on a sleeping animal, they'll return back to their standing animation, to prevent all the Moral Guardian concern over frequent cases of players attempting to simulate sex with such animations.